wbc3rd/Riviera-Docs/docs/source/what_compute_is_avail.rst

 What Computing Resources Are Available?
 ========================================

-Before creating your SLURM script, it's essential to understand your HPC system’s infrastructure and current workload.
+Before creating your SLURM script, it's essential to understand your HPC system's infrastructure and current workload.
 This knowledge helps you decide which node or partition to target and how to request the right resources.

 Inspecting Node Status with ``sinfo``
 ---------------------------------------